Caution

 ▼ More infoWhat to expect

-How does GHB/GBL make you feel?
+How does GHB/GBL/1,4-BD make you feel?

-The doses for GHB and GBL are very different.
-GBL is stronger and easier to overdose on, but you cannot tell the difference between the two by looking at them.
-It is important to know whether you have GHB or GBL when deciding what dose to take.
-The effects of GHB and GBL usually start 15–20 minutes after taking them and last for 1–4 hours.
+The effects of GHB, GBL and 1,4-BD usually start 15–45 minutes after taking them and last for 1–4 hours.
 They slow your body down and may make you feel euphoric, sexually aroused, groggy and nauseous.
-Some people describe the feeling of GHB and GBL as similar to being drunk.
+Some people describe the feeling of as similar to being drunk.

 An Erowid user talks about a friend’s experience using GBL: